 CAUTION: FOR THE BEST POSSIBLE OUTCOME, YOU SHOULD NOT DO THIS ALONE.
 CONTACT US TODAY!

 It is essential that you understand that your case may take a long time to resolve.
-The State’s Attorney will likely oppose your application and we will have to fight hard to win you the privilege of the Supervised Pretrial Diversionary Program.
+The State’s Attorney will likely oppose your application, and we will have to fight hard to win you the Supervised Pretrial Diversionary Program privilege.

 We will conduct careful research, gather all available records concerning your treatment and history of a psychological or emotional disability.
 We will master the facts surrounding your case, learn your story and advocate for you.

 Then, if after all the circumstances and considerations above, if you are eligible for Connecticut’s Supervised Diversionary Program, we will submit your application to the court.